HassanAli66/timeOut/README.md

 # timeOut

-Chess timer with classic and custom modes and bonuses
+This new Flutter project is a chess timer with classic and customizable modes.